Vitamin B6: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 What happens if I have too little vitamin B6?

-Vitamin B6 deficiency is rare in developed countries, since most people get the recommended amounts of this vitamin from the diet.
+Vitamin B6 deficiency is rare in developed countries, since most people get the recommended amounts of this vitamin from their diet.
 Vitamin B6 deficiency can cause itchy rashes, scaly skin on the lips, and cracks at the corners of the mouth.

 In the long-term, it often leads to microcytic anaemia, a disorder that causes our bodies to produce very small red blood cells that are unable to properly deliver oxygen to our bodies.
 It can also impair the normal function of our brain, causing confusion, depression, or more severe consequences.
 Children with a lack of this vitamin grow and develop slower, can become irritable or develop microcytic anaemia and seizures.